raja543sekhar/Mantella/README.md

 # Salp

-Salp, an easy to learn/use linear algebra library for Javascript.
+Salp is an easy to learn/use linear algebra library for Javascript.

 It supports NodeJS as well as browser builds and has no third-party dependencies.